-His creative work has been exhibited in both national and international venues including Eyebeam Center for Art and Technology, Exit Art, Storefront for Art and Architecture, The New Museum, the Palazzo delle Esposizioni in Rome, Italy, among others.
+His creative work has been exhibited in both national and international venues including Eyebeam Center for Art and Technology, Exit Art, Storefront for Art and Architecture, The New Museum, the Palazzo delle Esposizioni in Rome, Italy, and in far-flung places such as the border of the United States and Mexico, old school classrooms and public plazas.
 He has received funding from Franklin Furnace, the Mellon Foundation, the Boomerang Fund for Artists and the National Performance Network/Visual Artists Network.
 He has been an artist in residence at Eyebeam Center for Art and Technology and LACE (Los Angeles Contemporary Exhibitions).
-He has collaborated with Creative Time, the Aperture Foundation, and Blind Spot.
+He has collaborated with Creative Time, the Center for Artistic Activism, the Aperture Foundation, and Blind Spot.

-Alongside his work as an artist, he has held leadership positions in academic and private settings including as director of both the computing and photography departments at The New School for Social Research in New York.
-He is currently a fulltime faculty member at Bennington College where he teaches courses in digital arts, social practices, and creative entrepreneurship within the Visual Arts program and Bennington’s Center for the Advancement of Public Action (CAPA).
+Alongside his work as an artist, he has held leadership positions in academic and private settings including as director of both the computing and photography departments at The New School for Social Research in New York, founding director of the MFA in Public Action and director of Art and Entrepreneurship programs at Bennington College’s Elizabeth Coleman Center for the Advancement of Public Action (CAPA), where he was also a full-time faculty member teaching courses in digital arts, social and civic engaged practices in the arts, and creative enterprise and organization building.

 He holds a BFA in Photography, with honors, from the School of Visual Arts, an MA in Media Studies from the New School for Social Research and an MBA in Sustainability from Bard College.

 He is a member of the Advisory Board at Eyebeam.